Skip to content

 The RMS Titanic Crew Members

 One of these stories involves the postal service workers aboard the ship.
 Since the RMS Titanic stands for Royal Mail Steamer Titanic, she had around 200 sacks of registered mail on board.
-A survivor of the tragedy reported seeing all five of the postal crew working furiously as the ship went down, trying to save the registered mail and take it to the top deck.
+A survivor of the tragedy reported seeing all five postal crew working furiously as the ship went down, trying to save the registered mail and take it to the top deck.
 Sadly, none of the crew members survived.

 The Drunk Chef